 - How do I structure my talk to make it more effective?

 - What do I have to bear in mind to address my audience most effectively?

 - How can I improve my performance through feedback?

 The course requires participants to be actively involved by giving a presentation.
 Therefore, you are expected to prepare a short presentation/poster on your research topic beforehand or after the first day of the workshop.
 Systematic feedback (from the group, the expert, and video) will help you to recognize your strengths and weaknesses, to try out new presentation strategies and thus to improve your presentation skills.
 The course will be taught by Dr. Ute Leidig (Abteilung Schlüsselkompetenzen und Hochschuldidaktik, Universität Heidelberg).

-Please send your binding registration to Ms. Janina Heker (E-Mail: email@example.com), stating your name (Mr./Ms.), contact data (E-Mail and telephone no.) and research field.
-The deadline for registration is 15 March 2016.
+The Confucius-Institute will cover all expenses.
+Please send your binding registration to Ms. Petra Thiel (E-Mail: email@example.com), stating your name (Mr./Ms.), contact data (E-Mail and telephone no.) and research field.
+The deadline for registration is 15 March 2015.
 Since the number of participants is limited, reservation space will be made available on a first come first serve basis.